 - A neutral lipstick or gloss

 - A soft blush

-Hair: When working with a hair stylist, they will actually prefer if your hair was a little dirty compared to silky smooth.
-A little natural grit will help the hairstylist style your hair with ease.
-If a hairstylist is not provided, talk to the person who booked you regarding what hair style is desired for the shoot.
+Hair: When working with a hair stylist, it’s a good idea to ask them in advance how they would like you to arrive with regards to your hair.
+Sometimes they want you to shampoo the night before, or blow-dry, or leave curls natural, etc. If a hairstylist is not provided, talk to the person who booked you regarding what hair style is desired for the shoot.
 It’s always a great idea to have a few hair supplies in your bag for touch ups such as:

 - Hair ties